• Job Vacancies

 The person responsible for developing history in our school is Mrs R. Pender

 The history curriculum at Key Stage 2 seeks to give pupils a solid foundation and broad overview in some of the most important periods, events and themes in British and world history.
 It is comprehensive but necessarily selective.
-The curriculum gives pupils a strong grounding in British history, taught chronologically from the first settlements, through Roman Britain, the Vikings, Anglo- Saxons, the medieval period and up to the Industrial Revolution and touching on Britain during the two World Wars.
+The curriculum gives pupils a strong grounding in British history, taught chronologically from the first settlements, through Roman Britain, the Anglo-Saxons, the Vikings, the medieval period and up to the Industrial Revolution and touching on Britain during the two World Wars.
 While studying these periods the units explore themes of change and continuity, perspective and power.
-We have carefully selected the five units exploring world history to provide global coverage and introduce a number of themes.
+We have carefully selected the four units exploring world history to provide global coverage and introduce a number of themes.
 The unit on Ancient Greece introduces key ideas around power and its legitimacy, the Shang Dynasty gives insight into the progress and achievements in China at a time when there was much less occurring in Europe.
 We chose to include units on the Benin Kingdom to challenge the narrative often prevalent in the teaching of African history – celebrating a highly successful civilisation while introducing the slave trade.
-Finally the unit on Civil Rights provides a survey of way black people have been treated in the USA, through the Civil Rights movement and Dr King, right the way to the Black Lives Matter.
+Finally the unit on Civil Rights provides an insight into the way black people have been treated in the USA, through the Civil Rights movement and Dr King, right the way to the Black Lives Matter.
+All history lessons from KS1 to KS2 are based around a specific historical enquiry question.

 For more about Active Learn follow the link below: